phi161/phi161.github.io/_bookmarks/resources.md

 * [immuni](https://www.immuni.italia.it/) is an app that helps us fight the COVID-19 epidemic.
 The app uses technology to alert the users who have had a risky exposure—even if they are asymptomatic.
 * [isowords](https://github.com/pointfreeco/isowords) is a large, complex application built entirely in Swift.
 The iOS client's logic is built in the Composable Architecture and the UI is built mostly in SwiftUI with a little bit in SceneKit.
 * [Undebit](https://www.nbelov.com/), a minimalistic and very fast expense tracking app
+* [eRezept App](https://github.com/gematik/E-Rezept-App-iOS) The App uses Apple's Combine.framework for operation scheduling.
+The UI-Layer is built with The Composable Architecture ♥️ and SwiftUI ♥️

 ## Team